 With only 2 words and 9 letters in English, I used to believe that John 11:35‘s, “Jesus wept”, is the shortest verse in the Bible.
 However, in the original Greek, this verse has 16 letters: Ἐδάκρυσεν ὁ Ἰησοῦς.

-Now, if you flip to 1 Thessalonians 5:16, you’ll see that the two words of “Rejoice always” comprise 13 letters in English, but only 14 in Greek: Πάντοτε χαίρετε.
-Thus, 1 Thessalonians 5:16 is the shortest verse in both testaments of the Bible.
+Now, if you flip to 1 Thessalonians 5:16, you’ll see that although the two words of “Rejoice always” comprise 13 letters in English, It’s only 14 in Greek: Πάντοτε χαίρετε.
+Thus, 1 Thessalonians 5:16 is the shortest verse in both Testaments of the Bible.

 As Paul extolled in his letter to the believers in Philippi (Philippians 4:4), we are to “rejoice in the Lord always”.
 Lasting joy cannot be found in worldly things.